Workplace Discrimination Lawyer in Los Angeles, CA

 Protecting Those Who Have Been Discriminated Against in the Workplace

 Employers who make employment decisions based on a person’s characteristics may be liable for discrimination.
-Too many employees are victims of employment violations disguised as cutbacks, layoffs and other excuses.
+Too many employees are victims of employment violations disguised as cutbacks, layoffs, and other excuses.

 Do I Have a Discrimination Claim?